 - If multiple aggregation streams are necessary, aggregating from the Concentrator instead has less impact on the Decoder.

-- Further review for content and parsing is required for deployments where you want to use other NetWitness Suite components (Warehouse, Malware Analysis, ESA, and Reporting Engine).
+- Further review for content and parsing is required for deployments where you want to use other NetWitness Platform components (Warehouse Connector, Malware Analysis, ESA, and Reporting Engine).